1. How are AP credits counted?

 22. Do I need to declare a minor?
 How do I do that?

 Declaring a minor is not necessary, except in programs that do not have majors.
-Those programs are: astronomy, creative writing, film studies, education, Italian, and Latin American studies.
+Those programs are: astronomy, creative writing, film studies, education, and Italian.
 To declare the minor you must fill out the appropriate form in the Registrar’s Office and make your intentions known to the chair of that program.
 For minors in other programs you must take the required courses for the minor and then notify the Registrar’s Office in your senior year.

 23. Can sophomores go abroad?